Our Organization & Leadership

 Dr. Edward Rezek

-Dr. Edward Rezek is chair of the ISV Finance Committee, and is retired from being an Operations Manager at Northrop Grumman Space Technology (formerly TRW Space & Electronics Group), an entity specializing in electronics development for US Government and commercial applications.
+Dr. Edward Rezek is chair of the ISV Development Committee, and is retired from being an Operations Manager at Northrop Grumman Space Technology (formerly TRW Space & Electronics Group), an entity specializing in electronics development for US Government and commercial applications.
 His work experience has ranged from basic research and development to manufacturing and has covered the spectrum from advanced technology development for US Government space applications to manufacturing low cost components for commercial applications.
 He has received 19 patents and has greater than 50 publications in refereed journals.
 He is the 1993 recipient of the TRW Chairman’s Award for Innovation and the 2006 recipient of the Northrop Grumman Distinguished Innovator Award.
 Edward received a BS degree in Electrical Engineering and an AB degree in Physics from Washington University in St. Louis, MO in 1976.
 He received his MS and PhD degrees in Electrical Engineering from the University of Illinois, Urbana-Champaign, IL in 1977 and 1980.
 He is an IEEE Fellow.

 Ray Larsen